Basker Docs

 Add fields

 The Fields section has an Add Field button.
-Available field types include text, paragraph, dropdown, checkbox, number, email, country, region, and a static message field for instructions between inputs.
+Available field types are text, multi-line text, dropdown, checkbox, number, email, country, state, and a static message field for instructions between inputs.

 Each field has: